faladetimilehin/socket-io-chatapp/README.md

 ​
 To deploy this application, simply build the docker image provided in the [Dockerfile](./Dockerfile) ​
-## Contributing [Dev]
-​
-All new features are to be created off of the dev branch and then when work is done, a Pull Request should be made back to the dev branch to move it into it and then move to QA and Production environments subsequestly
-​

 ​
 ## Versioning [Dev]
 ​